-Rainwater fittings

-Repair Category 1

-Notes No significant defects were apparent.
+Rainwater fittings Repair Category 1 Notes The rainwater fittings show signs of normal weathering.
+Slight debris build up was noted.
+We understand the current owner is planning to have this attended to.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.